nathanmarianovsky/Trak/README.md

 ## Future Features

 The following is a list of features that are in the plans for future releases prior to a full release:
-* Update installation process to ask if the user wants application shortcuts.
+* Update Windows installation process to ask if the user wants application shortcuts.

 ## Application Files